StirlingLabs/Assimp.Net/README.md

 In addition, check out these other projects from the same author:

+[TeximpNet](https://bitbucket.org/Starnick/teximpnet) - A wrapper for the Nvidia Texture Tools and FreeImage libraries, which is a sister library to this one.

 [Tesla Graphics Engine](https://bitbucket.org/Starnick/tesla3d) - A 3D rendering engine written in C# and the primary driver for developing AssimpNet.